 When people read or hear the name Jackie Kennedy or Jacqueline Kennedy Onassis, they think of the former First Lady of the United States.
 They think of a woman renowned for elegance and style.
 What nearly no one thinks of when Jackie Kennedy is brought up is extreme hoarding.
 The reality is that after her husband John Kennedy’s assassination, and she married shipping magnate Aristotle Onassis, Jackie Kennedy was called upon to assist in extreme hoarding cleanup.

 Jackie Kennedy had an aunt named Edith Bouvier Beale, her father’s sister.
 Kennedy had a cousin, her aunt’s daughter, had the same name as her mother.
 The women were known within Kennedy’s father’s family as Big Edie and Little Edie.

 By this juncture in time, the Beales had become extreme hoarders.
-Not only did a wide array of items accumulate throughout the property, the Beales hoarded cats and, even more unusually, racoons.
+Not only did a wide array of items accumulate throughout the property, but the Beales also hoarded cats and, even more unusually, raccoons.

 Eventually, the stench from Grey Gardens became overwhelming.
 Neighbors complained and local authorities started to take action based on the contention that the property had become a public nuisance.
 Because of the connection between the Beales and the former First Lady, the situation made the newspapers, indeed newspapers across the country.

 Until the media began to report on the state of affairs at Grey Gardens, Kennedy had no idea what was going on at the estate, nor did she know the condition of her aunt and cousin.
 When Kennedy learned of the situation, she traveled from New York City to Grey Gardens to ascertain the state of affairs.
 Kennedy, her husband, and her sister got together to hire extreme hoarding cleanup services to address the situation at Grey Gardens.